 Inaugurated in 2015, Scottsdale’s Museum of the West showcases the region’s history and culture in a forward-thinking, eco-friendly building.
 Designed by Phoenix-based Studio Ma, the LEED Gold-certified museum keeps cool with a self-shading overhang, while a rainwater collection system irrigates the surrounding desert plants.
 The museum also repurposed the former Loloma Transit Station, originally designed by noted artist Vito Acconci, into a learning center and research library.

 Architect Edward L. Varney, a student of Frank Lloyd Wright, combined modernism with Southwest flair in the Hotel Valley Ho, which opened in 1956 and quickly became a haven for Hollywood A-listers.
 An award-winning renovation and expansion led by Scottsdale-based Allen + Philp Partners was completed in 2005.
 Celebrity sightings still occur regularly, but the real star of the storied resort is its authentic mid-century architecture.

 The Scottsdale Museum of Contemporary Art opened in 1999 in a former cinema imaginatively transformed into minimalist galleries by Phoenix-based architect Will Bruder.
 SMoCA features changing exhibitions and two illuminating permanent works: a skyspace by renowned artist James Turrell and a radiant glass wall by James Carpenter Design Associates.
 The museum’s curving steelclad entrance also plays off the rounded adobe-inspired walls of the neighboring Scottsdale Center for the Performing Arts, a work by Arizona architect Bennie Gonzales.

 Another Frank Lloyd Wright fellow, Italian born Paolo Soleri, settled in Scottsdale in the mid-1950s and pioneered the utopian concept of arcology, a fusion of architecture and ecology.
 Spanning the Arizona Canal in the downtown shopping district, his Soleri Bridge and Plaza opened in 2011 and serves as both a pedestrian crossing and grand solar calendar, reminding us all that life revolves around the sun.

-No architectural tour of Scottsdale would be complete without a visit to Frank Lloyd Wright’s Taliesin West, established in 1937 in the foothills of the McDowell Mountains and today a National Historic Landmark.
+No architectural tour of Scottsdale would be complete without a visit to Frank Lloyd Wright’s Taliesin West, established in 1937 in the foothills of the McDowell Mountains and today a UNESCO World Heritage Site.
 Wright and his apprentices built the one-of-a-kind desert community based on his principles of organic architecture in harmony with nature.
 It continues to serve as a school and offers daily tours to the public.